expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ### Global Styles

 The Newsletter tab in the Properties Panel contains a Global Style Editor.
-Here you can set standards for the entire newsletter as well as things like background color, background image, etc.
+Here you can set the standards for your entire newsletter including things like background color, background image, etc.

 > If you set styles for Header 1 or Header 2 in the Global style editor, they will apply to all respective headers across the newsletter.
 Same goes for text and links.

 ### Local Styles

-The Local Editor is displays directly underneath a currently edited content block, where you can make edits to your content.
+The Local Editor is displayed directly underneath the currently selected content block.
+Here you can make edits to the content within that specific block.

 ## Setting the Language

-If you send to the international crowd, you can set the language for your Unsubscribe/View Online links.
+If you send internationally, you can set the language for your Unsubscribe/View Online links.
 This not only changes the language of the visible links, but also the entire unsubscribe flow.

 > If a recipient gets an email with a Chinese unsubscribe link and clicks it, the recipient will then be taken to an ExpressPigeon unsubscribe page which will tell them, in Chinese, that they’ve unsubscribed.

 Currently we support about 60 languages.